 Whenever the loss occurs due to any incident, insurance company provides compensation on the basis of valuation of assets.
 So, the company can easily get compensation.
-Auditors position in verification and valuation of assets and liabilities to confuse verification with vouching the expenditure in connection with the acquisition of asset.
+Auditors position in verification and valuation of assets and liabilities

+Verification means "proving the truth", or "confirmation".
+The student is warned at this stage not to confuse verification with vouching the expenditure in connection with the acquisition of asset.
 One of the most important duties of an auditor in connection with the audit of the accounts of a concern is to verity the assets and liabilities appearing the in the balance sheet.
 He has not only to examine the arithmetical accuracy and bona fide of the transactions in the books of account by vouching only, as has already been explained inone of the previous chapters, but he has also to see that the assets as recorded in the balance sheet actually exits.
 The fact that there is an entity regarding the purchase of an asset and which entry has been found to be correctly recorded, is not a proof that the assetis in the possession of the concern at the date of the balance sheet.